naturalprogrammer/spring-lemon/README.md

 ## Help and Support
 1. Community help is available at [stackoverflow.com](http://stackoverflow.com/questions/tagged/spring-lemon), under the `spring-lemon` tag.
 Do not miss to tag the questions with `spring-lemon`!
 1. [Submit an issue](https://github.com/naturalprogrammer/spring-lemon/issues) for any bug or enhancement.
 Please check first that the issue isn't already reported earlier.
-1. Training and professional help is provided by [naturalprogrammer.com](http://www.naturalprogrammer.com).
+1. Mentoring, training and professional help is provided by [naturalprogrammer.com](http://www.naturalprogrammer.com/consulting/).

 ## Releases